-I am currently an Associate Professor of History and African American Studies at Georgetown University in Washington, D.C. previously, I was Assistant Professor of Honors at the University of Oklahoma in Norman.
+I am currently a Provost's Distinguished Associate Professor of History and African American Studies at Georgetown University in Washington, D.C. previously, I was Assistant Professor of Honors at the University of Oklahoma in Norman.
 I am a proud native of Chicago, Illinois, and I'm an even prouder graduate of the following schools: St. Ignatius College Prep, the University of Missouri-Columbia (B.A.
 Journalism/Religious Studies), and Brown University (A.M. and Ph.D., American Civilization).

 I am a Harry S. Truman scholar, Ford Foundation Diversity Fellow, German Marshall Fund of the U.S. American Fellow, Sue Shear Institute for Women in Public Life Amethyst Award recipient, French American Foundation Young Leader, and a recipient of Georgetown University's Dorothy M. Brown Teaching Award, the Edward Bunn, S.J.
 Award for Faculty Excellence, and the College Academic Council's Faculty Award.